crookse/go-drash/README.md

 # Go Drash

-A REST microframework for Go.
+A REST microframework for Go -- built on top of fasthttp.

 ## Quickstart